-the URS should be carried out and consideration be given to how it should interoperate with the UDRP.
-However, given the PDP Review c hanisms in All gTLDs, which is currently ongoing, such a review needs to take on board that report when published and indeed may not be ubstantial in its findings and if the report fully considers potential modifications.
+A full review of the URS should be carried out and consideration be given to how it should interoperate with the UDRP.
+However, given the PDP Review of All Rights Protection Mechanisms in All gTLDs, which is currently ongoing, such a review needs to take on board that report when published and indeed may not be necessary if that report is substantial in its findings and if the report fully considers potential modifications.

-read findings: The uptake in use of the URS appears to be below expectations, so it would be useful to reasons for this and whether the URS is considered an elective mechanism to prevent abuse.
-It is also II gTLDs to have a level playing field.
-The PDP Review of All Rights Protection Mechanisms in All gTLDs, goin parallel to this ccT Review Team, will contribute to this consideration with its report due in 2018.
-It would the URS during spring or early summer 2017 with a final report scheduled for January 2018.
-It would the ting resources to create a separate review of the URS without the clarity of the PDP Review of All Rights hanisms in All gTLDs.
-That Working Group's report needs to be considered to set the scope of any review nodifications.
+Rationale/related findings: The uptake in use of the URS appears to be below expectations, so it would be useful to understand the reasons for this and whether the URS is considered an elective mechanism to prevent abuse.
+It is also important for all gTLDs to have a level playing field.
+The PDP Review of All Rights Protection Mechanisms in All gTLDs, which is running in parallel to this ccT Review Team, will contribute to this consideration with its report due in 2018. is due to consider the URS during spring or early summer 2017 with a final report scheduled for January 2018.
+It would seem to be diluting resources to create a separate review of the URS without the clarity of the PDP Review of All Rights Protection Mechanisms in All gTLDs.
+That Working Group's report needs to be considered to set the scope of any review and potential modifications.